 Without Hutte, you need to rely solely on CLI.
 With Hutte, you can:

 When your scratch org is ready, you won’t have to worry about user creation or any manual steps to build the org.
-Once you have logged into the scratch org, you can play around with it without affecting other users’ data.
+Once logged into the scratch org, you can play around with it without affecting other users’ data.

 Hutte essentially empowers users to easily manage and pick their own environments.